Find Trade Colleges

 Extraction Worker Employment Estimates

-In 2016, there was an estimated number of 4,200 jobs in the United States for Extraction Worker.
+There were about 4,200 jobs for Extraction Worker in 2016 (in the United States).
 New jobs are being produced at a rate of 14.3% which is above the national average.
 The Bureau of Labor Statistics predicts 600 new jobs for Extraction Worker by 2026.
-Due to new job openings and attrition, there will be an average of 600 job openings in this field each year.
+The BLS estimates 600 yearly job openings in this field.

 undefined